Timothy Allen: Career

 After returning from Bosnia, Allen was offered his first job as a freelance photographer working at The Sunday Telegraph in London.
 A year later, after commissions from all of the British broadsheet publications, he eventually settled into a six-year position at The Independent.

 A member of Axiom Photographic Agency from 2002 to 2011 his more recent work has revolved around indigenous peoples.
 It was a personal project in Bhutan, India and Nepal designed to escape the "rat race back home" that lead the BBC to commission him as part of the Human Planet team.
 In 2012 Allen signed with the International film production company Great Guns who currently represent him worldwide.

 In 2017 Allen was the subject of a documentary on Animal Planet titled Epic Animal Journeys in which a film crew followed him on a midwinter nomadic migration across the Yamal Peninsula in Siberia with a Nenets family.

-In 2020 Allen was on the winning team of notable Alumni from the University of Leeds who won the Christmas edition of the BBC's University Challenge programme.
+In 2019 Allen was on the winning team of notable Alumni from the University of Leeds who won the Christmas edition of the BBC's Christmas University Challenge programme, alongside Henry Gee and Jonathan Clements, and captained by Richard Coles.
 They were the first non-Oxbridge team ever achieve first place in the tournament.

 Allen owns a production company and is also the host of his own Podcast.